organisciak/dissertation/document/1_intro.md

 <!-- Broad Research Question -->
 However, humans have predictable and unpredictable biases that make it difficult to systematically adopt their contributions in an information system.
 How do we control and interpret qualitative user contributions in an inherently quantitative system?
-This study looks at the effect of human error on crowdsourcing for document metadata, which I refer to by the shorthand of _descriptive crowdsourcing_, and how it affects information retrieval uses of human contributions.
+This study looks at crowdsourcing for document metadata, which I refer to by the shorthand of _descriptive crowdsourcing_, and how to interpret this form of human contributed metadata in information retrieval.

 <!-- Specific Research Question -->
 Concretely, I am proposing a study in two parts, separated by their focus on _collecting_ descriptive metadata reliably, and on _using_ it in an appropriate information retrieval context.